How to move your super and make contributions to your SMSF

 Learn how to move your super into a self-managed super fund (SMSF) and begin making contributions.

-• Once your SMSF is ready, you can add money through rollovers and contributions, and invest in line with super rules and contribution caps.
+• Once your SMSF is ready, you can add money through rollovers and contributions, and invest in line with super rules.

 What is an SMSF cash account?